 Delta One Suites

-Delta One Suites are to Economy passengers what the bubonic plague was to medieval citizens: an exquisite kind of torture.
-But if you’re one of the lucky souls sitting in them, you’re in for a treat.
+If you’re ever flying between Sydney and Los Angeles, Delta One Suites (on Delta’s A350 jets) are a must try.
+Why?
 Delta was the first airline to introduce an all-suite business class back in 2016 and remains a frontrunner in the space.
 This means doors that slide shut for privacy, lie-flat beds, bigger entertainment systems and signature Delta amenities like Westin Heavenly bedding and designer Alessi service-wear.

 Qatar Airways’ Qsuite